Dominhthai/multimodal-imbalanced-intra-inter/README.md

 * Inside each modality, we update the weights in the way that "slow down" the gradients of strong modalities and vice versa.

 ## Inter-: Implemented at Fusion-Module of modalities.
 We first estimate the similarity between unimodal gradient directions and that of multi- fusion.
-That way, we can update modalities weights at fusion in a way that
+That way, we can update modalities weights at fusion in a way that prioritizes towards the gradient direction of weaker unimodals.

+My solution is tested on 2 dataset: CREMA_D and CMU_MOSI.